illegalinstruction/bastets_labyrinth/README.md

 ## Notes
 - Freya thinks of Bastet as a little sister that has to be protected.
 Bastet loves her, but is also mildly annoyed by always being told what to do by her.
 - Bastet is really proud of herself for having learnt to read and write Coptic in university, and is mildly surprised that it's not more widespread in the modern human world.
+- Bastet frequently uses the wrong word (where it would be funny - malapropisms, false friends, homophones, etc.)
 - Bastet mentions that she once got in trouble for getting caught ditching middle school and smoking catnip.
 - If Bastet weren't immortal, she'd be about 20 by appearance and maturity level.
 The player is depicted as being about the same age.